knaw-huc/ns/text.md

 ## PageMarker

 _Definition:_ A page number or other form of page marker.
-Should be embedded within a Page.
+May be embedded or adjacent to a Page.
 _URI:_ <https://ns.huc.knaw.nl/text/PageMarker>